 Typical costs may not be representative of your actual quote since there are many factors affecting underwriting and premium pricing.
 Everything from the geographic location to the total revenues of the company affect premium.

 Don’t guess whether or not you are getting the best pricing for your general liability policy quote.
-Online brokers such as AP Intego will help you find the best-priced policy for your company’s needs.
-The application takes just a few minutes online, and AP Intego does the rest for you.
+Commercialinsurance.NET can help you find the best-priced policy for your company’s needs.
+The application takes just a few minutes online, and you can usually get covered within 30 minutes.

 The Cost of Not Having General Liability Insurance

 Small business owners who don’t have general liability coverage are liable for 100% of the costs of any claims, lawsuit defense costs, and settlements.
 Business owners must consider both the most common and the most costly claims when buying general liability insurance policies.

 It isn’t the $500 property loss claim that small business owners need to be concerned with—it is the $200,000 of damages to a neighboring business due to something that happened as a result of your business operations.